albanyan/albanyan.github.io/_pages/about.md

 ---

 <p align="justify">
 I am a PhD student in the <a href="https://computerscience.engineering.unt.edu/">Computer Science and Engineering Department</a> at University of North Texas.
 I am working under the supervision of Professor <a href="https://isearch.asu.edu/profile/3996580">Eduardo Blanco</a>.
-My research interests involve Natural Language Processing(NLP) and Artificial Intelligence(AI).
-Mainly, I am analyzing the hateful tweets with thier replies on Twitter.
+My research interests include natural language processing, computational linguistics, information retrieval, and in particular, sentiment analysis and opinion mining on social media platforms.

 </p>